Follow this top-rated recipe tutorial at home to bake soft & chewy fresh focaccia using leftover discarded sourdough starter & instant yeast.

 ¼cup(55 ml) extra-virgin olive oil

 ¼teaspoonor so crunchy salt, such as Malden or fleur de sel

 optional toppings: ½ cup halved pitted black olives; chopped thyme, rosemary, or sage; whole roasted garlic cloves; cherry tomatoes; anything else you can think of

 Fill a 1 cup measure with ice cubes.
-Quickly place the focaccia pan on the baking stone and toss the ice cube into the sacrificial pan on the floor of the oven.
+Quickly place the focaccia pan on the baking stone (if using) and toss the ice cube into the sacrificial pan on the floor of the oven if using.
 Close the door and don't open it again for the next 15 minutes.